 Yogurt is a very simple food but is packed full of health benefits.

 Here are the Top 5 Health Benefits Of Yogurt:

 Digestion is the mechanical and chemical breakdown of food into smaller components that are more easily absorbed into your body.
 Digestion is a form of catabolism, which is essentially a breakdown of complex molecules in living organisms to form simpler ones, often resulting in a release of energy.

 Lighter foods are easier to digest than other complicated foods.
-Yogurt is a lighter food and it contains probiotics (aka “good bacteria”) that helps your digestive system function properly.
+Yogurt is a lighter food and it contains probiotics (aka “good bacteria”) helps your digestive system function properly.
 Probiotic yogurts are fermented dairy products that contain beneficial bacteria.
-Its active bacterial cultures can help stimulate the immune system, reduce symptoms of antibiotic-associated diarrhea and improve the absorption of lactose in people with mild to moderate lactose intolerance.
-It is important to realize that not all yogurts are considered probiotic, so do check the labels when shopping for yogurt to see if it states that it has “live active cultures.”
+Its active bacterial cultures can help stimulate the immune system, reduce symptoms of antibiotic-associated diarrhoea and improve the absorption of lactose in people with mild to moderate lactose intolerance.
+It is important to realise that not all yogurts are considered probiotic, so do check the labels when shopping for yogurt to see if it states that it has “live active cultures.”

 2. Source of calcium

 Calcium is a nutrient that all of us need.
 Calcium is important for muscle contraction, transmitting messages through the nerves, bone health, healthy teeth and the release of hormones.
 Yogurt is a great source of calcium and it’s easy to incorporate into your daily diet.

 The contents of yogurt make it rich in calcium, as it is made by fermentation of milk.
 Besides that, yogurt has other minerals and essential vitamins, including riboflavin (vitamin B2), vitamin B12, phosphorous and potassium – all essential for your body.
 So if you want your body to be strong, add yogurt into your diet on a daily basis.